UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 ## Learning Domains

--Migration West in the 1800's
+  - Migration West in the 1800's
--Idea of Manifest Destiny
+  - Idea of Manifest Destiny

 ## Target Audiences